EthereumAIFoundation/explorer/web3j-app/docs/source/trouble.rst

 is named and located in *src/main/resources/logback.xml*.

-I want to obtain some Ether on Testnet, but don't want to have to mine it myself
+I want to obtain some EtherAI on Testnet, but don't want to have to mine it myself
 --------------------------------------------------------------------------------

-Please refer to the :ref:`ethereum-testnets` for how to obtain some Ether.
+Please refer to the :ref:`ethereumai-testnets` for how to obtain some EtherAI.

 How do I obtain the return value from a smart contract method invoked by a transaction?